 Each design starts with a sketch.
 The sketch provides a guideline to follow and a goal to achieve.
 The transformation from a 2D drawing to a 3D doll can be amazing.

-An original sculpt out of clay is made for every design.
+Ross making an original sculpt out of clay.
+An original sculpt is made for every design.

 Depending on the design, we will sometimes need several sculpts.